Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves: Introduction

 \begin{theorem} For any $n \leq 3$, $\#\cM_{4,n}(\F_q)$ is a polynomial in $q$.
 More precisely:

 \end{theorem}

 These point counts are determined from Theorem~\ref{thm:polynomial} by subtracting the point counts of the boundary $\partial \cM_{g,n} := \ocM_{g,n} \smallsetminus \cM_{g,n}$.
-They determine the Euler characteristic of $H^\bullet_{\text{\'et}}((\cM_{4,n})_{\overline \Q}, \Q_\ell)$ in the Grothendieck group of representations of $\Gal(\overline \Q | \Q)$ \cite[Theorem~3.2]{Bergstrom08}, and show that this Euler characteristic is a polynomial in the dual of the $\ell$-adic cyclotomic character, i.e., the $\ell$-adic realization of the Tate motive $\L$, for $n \leq 3$.
-The boundary point counts are determined (by computer-aided calculation) using the combinatorial structure of the boundary, as encoded in modular operads \cite{GetzlerKapranov98}, plus previously known polynomial point count computations for smaller moduli spaces.
+The boundary point counts are determined (by computer-aided calculation) using the combinatorial structure of the boundary, as encoded in modular operads \cite{GetzlerKapranov98}, plus previously known ($\SS_{\bullet}$-equivariant) polynomial point count computations for smaller moduli spaces.

 \begin{remark} If we replace $q$ in Theorem~\ref{thm:openpolynomial} by the cyclotomic character $\Q_{\ell}(-1)$, then we get an equality for the $\ell$-adic compactly supported Euler characteristic of $(\cM_{4,n})_{\overline{\Q}}$ with values in the Grothendieck group of $\ell$-adic absolute Galois representations; see \cite[Theorem 3.2]{Bergstrom08}.
 Explicitly, the first equality then reads,